danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part3.md

 A full discussion of how PostgreSQL full text search works is beyond the scope of this article, and I'm actually going to be using a gem that makes integrating it into Rails fairly easy.
 However, in order to make sense of what the gem is doing, it's worth taking a look "under the hood" into the search functions at the database level.

-Recall the `documents` table looks, covered in [Part 2: Search Index](../roll-your-own-search-service-for-gatsby-part2) of this series, looks like this, just showing a few rows, `body` column shortened for legibility:
+Recall the `documents` table, covered in [Part 2: Search Index](../roll-your-own-search-service-for-gatsby-part2) of this series, looks like this, just showing a few rows, `body` column shortened for legibility:

 ```
 hello=> select title, category, slug, left(body, 40) as body from documents;